 Personal wireless access points will conflict with the primary router in the buildings.
 This will cause problems with all networking wired and wireless.
 As a result, these devices are prohibited on our network.
 Students found violating this policy will be subject to having his or her wireless device disconnected from the network, and suspension of their Weitzman account for 48 hours.
 This policy is designed to protect our network resources.

 Scheduling of Computer Center LCD Projection Equipment

 To avoid scheduling conflicts for courses and electronic reviews that need access to LCD projection equipment, and to insure that the system and software needs are properly supported, we ask that all faculty and students observe the following policies.
 Projector carts are only available for use for Weitzman courses in Meyerson Hall.
 Stand-alone portable projectors and laptops are available for presentation on campus outside of Meyerson.
 Pick up and return of equipment is the responsibility of the person reserving the equipment.
 Delay in returning the equipment may result in suspension of scheduling privileges.
-Reserve a projector by filling out the information requested in our online calendar at http://www.design.upenn.edu/comp.
+Reserve a projector by emailing us at email@example.com.
+For a list of equipment available for checkout, please visit https://www.design.upenn.edu/it/equipment-checkout.

 Computer Purchasing and Support for Student-Owned Equipment in Electronic Studios

 Computer ownership is a requirement for Architecture, Landscape Architecture, Historic Preservation and City Planning students.
 Studios are networked to facilitate computer usage.
 Each student with studio space will have adequate electrical service and network outlets to allow connection to the University of Pennsylvania Network, which is connected to Weitzman servers.
 Student-purchased equipment and software must meet specifications set by the Information Technology staff if it is to be connected to the network.
 When given the choice to work wired or wireless, always choose wired; it is faster and more reliable.